 Card counting is a grey area in the world of gambling.
-Counting cards is the method of monitoring which cards are dealt so you can make an educated guess as to how you should size your bets.
+Counting cards is the method of monitoring which cards are dealt with to make an educated guess on how you should size your bets.

-Card counting is possible in certain online casino environments.
+Card counting is possible in particular online casino environments.

 Card counting at its heart is the act of watching all the cards dealt and then using that information to figure out what card will come next.

 It’s used primarily in blackjack to see whether you or the dealer has the advantage.
 There are many systems used to count cards.

 Employing this strategy is more complex than ever as most card games use multiple decks shuffled regularly.
 This makes it harder to carry out this strategy.
 It’s still possible but gone are the days of telling exactly which card will come next.